Chemical/ Input: CHLORPYRIFOS

 - In addition, PMRA did not conduct any kind of assessment on whether risks were “imminent” or “serious”, yet states in its cancellation decision that Health Canada had determined that “the risks are not imminent and serious during the phase-out period “and that therefore, in accordance with the Cancellation Policy, a 3-year phase-out was allowed.

 - The record even shows that some PMRA staff had asked senior managers to NOT include language suggesting that they had evaluated serious or imminent risk, because “we haven’t done the additional work related to human health”.
 Obviously, this ask was ignored.

 - PMRA scientists also repeatedly raised serious unassessed hazards and outdated assessments associated with chlorpyrifos.
 The last dietary risk assessment was done in 2000 and did not include drinking water.

 - PMRA scientists had found unacceptable drinking water exposure from chlorpyrifos uses.
 This was never told to the public or mentioned in the decisions.

 - PMRA decided in 2008 to put the re-evaluation of human health effects for chlorpyrifos “on hold”, and did so until 2019, even though the US Environmental Protection Agency (EPA) in its assessments from 2008 on had found that serious neurodevelopmental effects in children were expected at lower levels then previously thought.
-EPA revoke chlorpyrifos uses on food effective October 29, 2021 and its phase-out period was only 4 months – until February 28, 2022.
+The EPA revoked uses on food effective October 29, 2021 and its phase-out period was only 4 months – until February 28, 2022.